 August Bank Holiday – August 6th 2018

-If you can drag yourself off the beach there are some great family events happening over the August Bank Holiday weekend including:
+There are some great family events happening over the August Bank Holiday weekend including:

 - Take a step back in time at the Tubbercurry Old Fair Day Festival in Co.
 Sligo which takes place over 5 days from August 4th to 8th.
 You will experience crafts and techniques from days gone by along with food, music and fun for all the family.